 Many are the ways that salmon fall prey:

 Upon their death at the completion of the salmon spawn, the nutrients from the many dead salmon nourish every species within the environments surrounding the spawning beds.
 Birds and other animals drag salmon carcasses hundreds of feet into the forest.
 One study demonstrated that bears may leave up to half of their salmon harvest unconsumed on the forest floor.
 Their scat fertilizes the brush and trees.

 Additionally, the nutrients drift downstream into estuaries for the nourishment of other species of breeding birds.
 The number of birds nesting in the spring is strongly correlated to the strength of the salmon run during the prior fall.

 Should the salmon spawn terminate, the absence of salmon would create an environmental disaster for nearly the entire ecosystem.

-Even this rudimentary understanding of spawning salmon contributes to our appreciation of the awe of Nature and of the beauty and uniqueness of the Olympic Peninsula and the Pacific Northwest.
+Even a rudimentary understanding of spawning salmon contributes to our appreciation of the awe of Nature and of the beauty and uniqueness of the Olympic Peninsula and the Pacific Northwest.

 Learn more about the salmon spawn: If you have opportunity, we recommend visiting an Olympic National Park Visitor Center (in Port Angeles or in the Hoh Rainforest) to take advantage of additional interactive educational programs or materials.